 UI 313.
 The African-American Experience.
-A study of the historical and literary culture of African-Americans from the slave experience to the twentieth century.
+A study of the historical and literary culture of African-

+Americans from the slave experience to the twentieth century.
 Prerequisites: Development of a Major Civilization; Literary Expression.
 (3) (University Studies course)

-UI 315.
+- UI 315.
 Electronics and Computers in Music.
 Theoretical and "hands on" experience with musical applications of electronics and computers.
 Prerequisites: Junior standing; Artistic Expression, Logical Systems and Natural Systems should be complete.
 While some experience with music, computers, electronics and acoustics is helpful, classes in these courses are not prerequisites for this course.
-(3) (University Studies course)
+(3) (University Studies course) - UI 316.

-UI 316.
 Contemporary Legal Studies.
 This course is an examination of current legal issues and the role of the American legal system in the resolution of those issues.
 Prerequisite: 45 hours.
-(3) (University Studies course)
+(3) (University Studies course) - UI 317.

-UI 317.
 Human Sexuality.
 Study of human sexuality, emphasizing biological, psychological, and sociological aspects.
 Sexuality issues dealing with critical thinking and valuing will be emphasized.
 Prerequisites: Living Systems; Behavioral Systems; Social Systems.
-(3) (University Studies course)
+(3) (University Studies course) - UI 318.

-UI 318.
 Earth Science: A Process Approach.
 A process-oriented investigation of the interrelationships among the Earth Sciences and their interaction with living systems.
 One two-hour lecture and one two-hour lab per week.
 Prerequisite: BS 218.
-(3) (University Studies course)
+(3) (University Studies course) - UI 319.

-UI 319.
 Science, Technology and Society.
 The impact of technology on individuals and society through critical analysis of selected modern topics using communication and critical thinking skills.
 Prerequisites: Economics Systems; Social Systems; Physical Systems; Political Systems.
-(3) (University Studies course)
+(3) (University Studies course) - UI 320.

-UI 320.
 The Modern Presidency.
 Examination of the modern American presidency from the combined perspectives of history, political science, and speech communication.
 Prerequisite: Sophomore standing.
-(3)

-(University Studies course)
+(3) (University Studies course) - UI 322.
+International Political Economy.
+Exploration of the interaction of political and economic forces as it affects international flows of goods, money, investments and technology.
+Prerequisites: Political Systems; Economic Systems.
+(3) (University Studies course) - UI 326.
+Australian Culture.
+An exploration of the culture of Australia, with emphasis on the forces that have shaped that culture.
+Prerequisites: Written Expression; Literary Expression; Development of a Major Civilization.
+(3) (University Studies course)